RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: Introduction

+With the ground truth established, we next examine which observable signals distinguish users with varying domain knowledge.
+Specifically, we ask: \emph{(\textbf{RQ3}) What identifiable traces differentiate expert behavior from novice behavior, and to what extent do these patterns make users with different knowledge levels distinguishable in practice?} To answer this, we analyze the collected dialogues for measurable linguistic and interactional markers, including utterance length, vocabulary, and the frequency and specificity of the phrases used.
+Based on prior work~\citep{White:2009:WSDM, Mao:2018:TOIS}, we expect that knowledgeable users articulate their needs through more precise, attribute-oriented language, whereas users with limited domain knowledge rely on high-level or usage-based descriptions and exhibit more frequent clarification behavior.

+Finally, we investigate the feasibility of automatic knowledge estimation from dialogue.
+Specifically, \emph{(\textbf{RQ4}) How effectively can large language models (LLMs) estimate users' domain knowledge from conversational data?} To answer this, we examine whether these models can infer knowledge levels directly from raw dialogue transcripts.
+This involves assessing how well-separated the knowledge categories are, and whether users at different expertise levels exhibit sufficiently distinct linguistic, behavioral, or interactional markers to enable robust classification.

-In summary, our contributions are as follows: \begin{itemize}[nosep, leftmargin=*] \item We propose a novel task of adapting conversational recommender systems to user domain knowledge by predicting users' familiarity with the domain during interactions. \item We design a dialogue collection protocol, \textbf{RecQuest}, that incorporates gamification, using background narratives and attribute clues to elicit natural conversations containing domain knowledge signals. \item We collect and release a novel dataset of CRS dialogues that captures these domain-specific interactions, offering a valuable resource for examining the role of knowledge in recommendation scenarios.\footnote{Available at https://github.com/iai-group/crs-knowledge.} \item We conduct a detailed analysis of the collected dialogues to uncover behavioral and linguistic patterns that distinguish users of varying knowledge, offering insights into how domain knowledge shapes interaction. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[nosep, leftmargin=*] \item We introduce the task of estimating user domain knowledge in conversational recommenders directly from dialogues. \item We design \RecQuest, a game-with-a-purpose data collection protocol that uses background narratives and attribute clues to elicit natural conversations rich in domain knowledge signals. \item We collect and release a novel CRS dataset capturing these domain-specific interactions.
+We note that this dataset is intended primarily to validate the proposed collection protocol and support initial feasibility analyses, rather than to serve as a large-scale supervised training benchmark. \item We conduct a detailed analysis of the collected dialogues to uncover the behavioral and linguistic patterns that distinguish users with different knowledge levels. \item We establish LLM-based baselines for estimating user domain knowledge from conversational data, and analyze the separability of knowledge levels on this challenging task. \end{itemize} The developed CRS, study protocols, and collected dialogues are made available at: \url{https://github.com/iai-group/crs-knowledge}.